-If saving money is on your New Year’s resolutions list, then the Toronto Public Library should be one of your favourite places to go in 2019.
+If saving money is on your to-do list, then the Toronto Public Library should be one of your favourite places to go in 2020.
 Even if borrowing books isn’t part of the plan.

 Of course, nowadays you can find nearly anything on the internet, but there are still things accessible only to library-goers, including free access to thousands of books, magazines, new movies, e-learning resources, music, and e-books that you can borrow using your Toronto Library Card.

 But did you know that the same card can give you free access to Toronto museums and cultural attractions, including places like the Bata Shoe Museum, ROM, and Ontario Science Centre?